 While reading a news article recently about dairy farming, I had one of those odd thought moments.
 It seemed to me that milk and words suffer a similar fate in the marketing process.
-They are both products that are at the very bottom of a long production chain.
-This means that the selling price for the raw product; milk or words, is cheap in comparison to the end product.
-Read here paperback, ebook, creamed butter or strawberry yoghurt.
+They are both products at the very bottom of a long production chain.
+This means that the selling price for the raw product, milk or words, is cheap in comparison to the end product.
+Read here paperback, ebook, creamed butter, or strawberry yoghurt.

-As we are all aware, there have been ‘milk battles’ in many countries due to the decreasing returns a dairy farmer makes, while at the same time retail prices increase.
-This can only mean that returns for the ‘middle men’ is increasing.
+As we are all aware, there have been ‘milk battles’ in many countries due to the decreasing returns a dairy farmer makes while retail prices increase.
+This can only mean that returns for the ‘middlemen’ are increasing.

 In my mind, the publishing industry is now on the verge of its own little market war.
-The singular difference though is that producers of words can go direct to the market and cut out the middle men.
-So this must be a good thing then?
-Well, yes and no. I depends how you like your book or strawberry yoghurt packaged, quality controlled and correctly labeled.
+The singular difference, though, is that producers of words can go directly to the market and cut out the middlemen.
+So this must be a good thing, then?
+Well, yes and no. It depends on how you like your book or strawberry yoghurt packaged, quality-controlled and correctly labelled.
 Pasteurised or non-pasteurised with just a small risk of salmonella?

 Unlike milk though, prices for books are falling.
 The recent price drop caused by ebooks is becoming a worrying situation.
 Free or $0.99 is not fair value, and leaves no room at all for quality controls.
 Would you buy a cheap plastic container of non-pasteurised milk for your kids?